Madhyapur Thimi: Etymology

+"Madhya" means centre and "pur" means city; therefore Madhyapur means city located in the centre.
+The oldest known name of the city is "Themmring".

 Demographics

-Madhyapur Thimi is an ancient Newari town and is a centre of Newar culture.
+Madhyapur-Thimi is an ancient Newari town and is a centre of Newar culture.
 In Chaitra 18 2053 B.S the Government of Nepal merged it with five different VDCs to form Madhyapur Thimi municipality.